araujodeaguiar/Alcoin-Project-I-believe/README.md

 The importance for the world will be very great because this currency will be used to negotiate precious Brazilian assets such as Niobium, Graphene, Brazilian steel, Brazilian precious stones and other more wealth, with national companies that adopt it.
 Keep open doors of negotiation with a country like Brazil that, despite everything they have done wrong and still do, politicians, and all the robbery that has suffered, still grows and signals a great and upcoming future.

-From now on I thank all the collaborators, I count on you, so that together we can change a nation, with the grace of God.
+I thank all the contributors, I count on you, so that together we can change a nation with great ideas, a lot of honest work and with the grace of God.

 Best Regards